-The government contracting market sector is huge.
-At the federal level, alone, the U.S. General Accountability Office reported that annual obligations through contracts for goods and services exceeded $430 billion.
-Many of the federal agencies that contract for goods and services, as well as the contractors that carry out those contracts, are in the Washington DC metropolitan area.
-There is a need to prepare those Business School students who seek careers in government agencies or with government contractors with the skills and knowledge to promote success in their careers.
+Government contracting is an enormous market sector valued in the hundreds of billions of dollars.
+Many of the federal agencies that contract for goods and services, as well as the contractors that fulfill those contracts, are in the Washington DC metropolitan area.
+Both government and private sector organizations have a growing need for graduates with specialized skills and knowledge related to the business of government contracting.
 A minor in government contracting will meet this need by providing students with an understanding of the best practices, processes, and methodologies of government contracting.
-Students will gain this understanding from a government agency’s perspective, as well as from a government contractor’s perspective.
+Specific concepts covered include marketing to the federal government, US government accounting systems, and government procurement systems.
+Students will gain this understanding from both the government’s and the contractor’s perspective.

 Total credits: 15